-Note.
-All ratings were based on a 1-7 scale.
-Standard deviation of 1 is marked on the figure, corresponding with the SD that Pollock (2018) suggests norm ratings should stay below.
+[Figure 2 near here]

 Discussion

-In this paper, we explored context availability ratings in detail, motivated by unexpected patterns for context availability in our lexical decision and reading aloud experiments (Mason et al. 2024a).
-There were two points of particular concern regarding the ratings, especially given that the instructions used in this experiment were consistent with those used previously in the literature (Schwanenflugel et al., 1988).
+In this paper, we explored context availability ratings in detail, motivated by unexpected patterns for context availability in our lexical decision and reading aloud experiments (redacted reference).
+There were two points of particular concern regarding the ratings.
 First, there was a high rate of data exclusions when compared to other ratings collected for our experiment using the same participants (imageability) or participant population (valence, arousal).
 In addition, the context availability ratings had high standard deviations suggesting a large degree of disagreement between raters.

-We excluded a participant’s dataset when the survey was completed faster than feasible (<5 minutes), there was a uniformity in ratings, or the ratings were very weakly correlated with the rest of the raters.
-This resulted in exclusion of 22.9% of context availability datasets, significantly more than for the other variables (imageability: 4.2%; valence: 6.1%; arousal: 6.1%).
+We excluded a participant’s data when the survey was completed faster than feasible (<5 minutes), there was a uniformity in ratings, or the ratings were very weakly correlated with the rest of the raters.
+This resulted in exclusion of context availability data from 22.9% participants, significantly more than for the other variables.
 Rice et al. (2019) also reported a high rate of data exclusions for context availability (28.6% of datasets) and Taylor et al. (2022) excluded data from 11.4% of their participants.
 This suggests that our exclusions were not due to a unique aspect of our methodology.
 However, it is difficult to directly compare exclusions across studies due to varying methods of data exclusions.
 For example, Rice et al. excluded participants who did not use the full scale, repeated the survey and/or did not meet participant inclusion criteria, while Taylor et al., excluded based on the number of control nonwords rated.

-Nevertheless, despite relatively strict exclusion criteria, there were concerns regarding the validity of our context availability ratings, informed by the high levels of variance in the retained ratings: only 4% of items had standard deviations <1 in the rating of that item across participants.
-Moreover, all of these items were concrete.
-As discussed earlier, Pollock (2018) suggested that high standard deviation items should be avoided when selecting experimental stimuli, however, none of the 104 non-emotion and emotion abstract words in our sample would have passed this criterion.
+Nevertheless, despite relatively strict exclusion criteria, there were concerns regarding the validity of our context availability ratings, informed by the high levels of variance in the retained ratings.
+As discussed earlier, Pollock (2018) suggested that high standard deviation items should be avoided when selecting experimental stimuli, however, none context availability values of the 104 non-emotion and emotion abstract words in our sample would have passed this criterion.
 An alternative approach was proposed by Strik-Lievers et al. (2021; see also Winter, 2023): rather than removing items with high standard deviations, instead standard deviations could be integrated into the analysis by using a weighted regression.
 Using this method, more weight could be given to items with greater agreement between the raters (i.e., low standard deviations) and less weight to items with high level of disagreement (i.e., high standard deviations).
 This method provides a means of retaining high standard deviation items, however, it is only suited to stimuli where there is high agreement between raters on some items.
 For our context availability ratings, nearly all items had a high level of disagreement between participants, and so this approach would not address the concerns regarding the validity of the ratings.